 “But Emma is RIGHT too, Santa would enjoy one of Mom’s candy cane cookies.”

 This LEFT the kids disappointed.
-How where they supposed to pick the RIGHT cookie for Santa is they were both RIGHT?
+How where they supposed to decide which cookie was the RIGHT cookie for Santa?
+They couldn’t both be RIGHT, could they?

 Dad looked at Mom and winked.
 They knew the RIGHT thing to do.